emperorDuke/nested_formdata/README.md

 ```

-For example, we can post a nested data like below to this view:
+Form example, a formdata with nested params like below can be posted to the above view:

 ```python
 data = {